NicolasBataille/RPLidar/README.md

 Note for usage :
 -------------------------------------------

-To change the interface used by the lidar, change the value in the main file.
+- To change the interface used by the lidar, change the value in the main file.
+- The lidar gives an approximate number of values depending of its disposition and